 In most cases, coaches enroll in training programs to hone their skills and learn strategies for growing their coaching practice.
 This gives them a foundation of understand about what coaching is, the psychology behind it, and methodologies and processes used.
 Ultimately, what training you need in order to coach is up to you.
 Again, there is no law that requires coach training or any kind.

 What are life coaching certifications?

-NON-ACADEMIC: Life coaching certifications are non-academic (not through a college or university) offered by private life coach training organizations, which are usually run by experienced life coaches and/or educators.
+NON-ACADEMIC: Life coaching certifications are typically non-academic (not through a college or university) and are offered by private life coach training organizations, which are usually run by experienced life coaches and/or educators.
 These educational programs train life coaches in various aspects of coaching and offer a certificate endorsing the coach who has completed the training program offered by that organization.